alleyinteractive/wp-soft-transients/README.md

 function refresh_github_orgs_cron_task( $transient_key ) {
   $response = get_github_orgs_from_api();
   if ( is_wp_error( $response ) ) {
-    // If the response is an error, it's necessary to schedule a new cron event or else the
-    // transient will never update.
-We can schedule this for whenever makes sense for the
+    // If the response is an error, schedule a new cron event.
+We can schedule this for whenever
-    // given service, e.g. one minute from now. wp_schedule_single_event( time() + MINUTE_IN_SECONDS, current_action(), [ $transient_key ] );
+    // makes sense for the given service, e.g. one minute from now. wp_schedule_single_event( time() + MINUTE_IN_SECONDS, current_action(), [ $transient_key ] );
   }
 }